ooking for LGBTQ+ travel tips? Check out my post about queer travel in Iceland. Looking for puffins on the South Coast? Click here.

 Seljalandfoss has paid parking (700 ISK), washroom facilities and some little souvenir and cafe stalls.
-It’s a beautiful waterfall that you can walk behind, and you’ll be joined by lots of other humans.
+Follow the trail to walk behind this beauty!
+You know the drill: you’ll be joined by lots of other humans.
 I imagine that going at night would be more peaceful!

 Kerid Crater is another possible stop nearby.
-We had beautiful-site-burnout: we couldn’t process more beautiful things so we just kept driving to Reykjavik.
+We had beautiful-site-burnout: we couldn’t process any more gorgeous landscapes things so we just kept driving to Reykjavik.

-Tip: listen to the staff at the lagoon and LEAVE conditioner in while soaking, and try not to get your hair in the water!
-Kyla went for full relaxation and fully put her head in, and then was comparing her hair to those (majestic) Icelandic horses for weeks!
-She had to buy a special conditioner to get it back to relative normal.
+Hot tip: listen to the staff at the lagoon and LEAVE conditioner in while soaking, and try not to get your hair in the water!
+Kyla went for full relaxation and fully put her head in, and then we were comparing her mane to a (majestic) Icelandic horse’s for weeks!
+She had to buy a special conditioner.
 Even mine was a little weird and crispy for a while, and I tried not to get it wet.